johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ![Point prescale settings](img/winuae-filter-point-prescale.png)

-This will give you sharp-bilinear like rescaling in low-res modes, but in hi-res (640-pixel-wide modes) the results will leave a lot to be desired.
-To properly fix that, you'll really need to use the CRT shader.
+This will give you sharp-bilinear-like rescaling in low-res modes, but in hi-res (640-pixel-wide modes) the results will leave a lot to be desired.
+To properly fix that, you'll need to use the CRT shader.

 ## Aspect ratio